dragoncoder047/aelith/roadmap&ideas.md

     * L1/R1 buttons to switch tabs
 * serialization
 * lighting stuff
-    * add rendering primitive for a light like particles
-    * add tagged lights to fork (& send to Nanopoison)
     * make objects & background have a default shader
-    * make auto-normal map shader kernel size configurable
 * get deltarune prophecy shader for hologram things <https://godotshaders.com/shader/deltarune-the-prophecy-panel-shader/>
 * JUICE!!
 (Consult Amy on this.)
 * possibly add more parkour stuff like ledge grab, wall jump, and double jump